 SEO is a technical skill and not simply about keywords on a page, however.
-Here’s just a few SEO concepts that a digital marketing consultant should understand; indexing, UX, core vitals, link structure, anchor text, meta data, alt tags, backlinks, do-follow, domain authority.
+Here are just a few SEO concepts that a digital marketing consultant should understand; indexing, UX, core vitals, link structure, anchor text, metadata, alt tags, backlinks, do-follow vs no-follow, and domain authority.
 They should also know how to research keywords and analyse competitors to replicate links.

 Digital marketing consultants should understand how email marketing works.
-This strategy uses types of emails like storytelling emails, newsletters and re-engagement emails.
+This strategy uses types of emails like storytelling, newsletters and re-engagement emails.
 It’s often referred to as Electronic Direct Marketing and emails are known as EDMs.

 Email marketing has a higher ROI (return on investment) than other marketing strategies like social media marketing.
 It is also one of the most effective methods for engaging customers in eCommerce, with automation tactics increasing conversions by recovering cart abandonments and upselling.

 Another benefit of email marketing is that your email list can be one of your most valuable assets.
 Unlike social media where the audience belongs to the platform and you compete with their algorithms, your email list is your own.
 Therefore, strategies for list building are another essential skill for digital marketing consultants to have.

 With most consumers checking emails on their mobile devices, your digital marketing consultant should know how to optimise content and templates for mobiles, as well as know how to best schedule your EDMs for the best open and click-through rates.